-Hydra IO boxes provide all input and output connections for Artemis.
-The boxes are available in Mic/Line, AES3 and MADI versions, each having a range of boxes with different numbers of input and output ports.
+Hydra IO boxes provide all input and output connections for Apollo.
+The boxes are available in Mic/ Line, AES3 and MADI versions, each having a range of boxes with different numbers of input and output ports.
+The modular stagebox has analog and AES modules as well as options for SD and HD SDI inputs and outputs.